-I expect you arrive on time and attend every class.
+I expect that you arrive on time and attend every class.

-While the attendance is not assigned grade points, the attendance will serve as a gateway for active participation in learning activities of this class.
-If you miss class meetings, you also miss interactive learning activities carried out in class.
+While the attendance is not assigned grade points, the attendance will serve as a gateway for many learning activities in this class, including collaborative work and in-class writing exercises, most of which will be impossible to be made up once missed.
+If you miss an excessive number of classes for whatever reason, you miss the substance of the learning in this course and therefore, I advise you to consider dropping the course.